 End Sub

-- Excel will convert the texts to the title case.
+- Excel will convert the text to title case.

 VBA Code Explanation